kgisl/project-ideas/ias/KITE_CMVO.md

 3. How is envisioned future different from a vision?
 4. How are values and mission relevant to each other?
 5. How is the vision and objectives connected?
+6. What goes into the calculation of 10,440 hours?
+    - 10 hours/day \* 261 days/year \* 4 years/course
 7. Why 10,440 hours?
-What goes into the calculation of that?
-    - 10 hours/day \* 261 days/year \* 4 years/course
-6. Why 10,440 hours?
 What does that really convey?
+	- a sense of urgency - we need to act very fast, real fast!
-8. Why specify number of hours available as part of the mission?
+9. Why specify number of hours available as part of the mission?
-9. Genius occurs more than once in this document.
+10. Genius occurs more than once in this document.
 What gives?
-10. What is the purpose of this document?
+11. What is the purpose of this document?
 Is it well received by the stakeholders of the organisation?
-11. Why focus on the traits of students to be transformed?
+12. Why focus on the traits of students to be transformed?
 Transformation will focus on which traits?
-12. What has "God" (தெய்வம்) to do with our operating culture?
+13. What has "God" (தெய்வம்) to do with our operating culture?
 Why not remain spiritually agnostic and be more inclusive?

  #### Notes